mattermost/docs/source/channels/archive-unarchive-channels.rst

 Unarchive a channel
 -------------------

-System Admins and Team Admins can unarchive public channels or private channels they belonged to before they were archived.
+System admins and Team admins can unarchive public channels or private channels they belonged to before they were archived.
 When a channel is unarchived, channel membership and all its content is restored, unless messages and files have been deleted based on the `data retention policy </configure/configuration-settings.html#data-retention-policies>`__.

 .. tabs::